Sponsored by Visit Idaho

 Fat tire biking means riding a special bike that has tires typically at least four inches wide, almost twice as wide as regular tires.
 They allow you to travel over snow-packed trails with more stability and ease.

 There are no special techniques to learn – it’s just like mountain biking, although will require a certain level of fitness.
 It’s an affordable winter activity and is the thing to do with the skiing conditions are not as great!

 There are fat bike trails all throughout Stanley and Sun Valley.
 You’ll find twenty miles of forested terrain at northern Idaho’s Schweitzer Mountain and farther south, fat bikers can roam for hundreds of miles in Teton Valley.

 Nordic skiing – also known as cross country is a much-favored winter activity in Idaho.
-Cross country skiing is usually on groomed runs with parallel grooves in the snow acting as a guides for your skis whereas Nordic skiing is typically off-trail.
+Cross-country skiing is usually on groomed runs with parallel grooves in the snow acting as guides for your skis whereas Nordic skiing is typically off-trail.

 Basically, it’s skiing over flat or rolling, hilly terrain in a forward and back motion similar to walking or running with your skis on.

 Sun Valley has more than twenty-five miles of groomed trails crisscrossing through the valley.
 Lessons are available if you have not experienced the high-intensity workout of cross-country skiing.

 A popular thing to do in Idaho during the winter is to enjoy a cross-country ski trip, visiting Idaho’s backcountry yurts.
 There are several of these near Idaho City.